ArnaudBuchholz/psbots/docs/engine/Optimizations.md

 > Core implementation of the [`count` operator]

-Whenever the [`toIntegerValue`] function is directly followed by an [`assert`], it is safe to replace it with the literal object implementation.
+Whenever the [`toIntegerValue`] function is directly followed by an [`assert`], it is safe to replace it with the literal object result *(skipping the condition at the beginning of the function body)*.

 ## Inlining patterns